netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 which the server maintains txids are collectively referred to as the "versioned nodes".

-FIXME: Update text about candidate, which works differently.
-FIXME: What about the system ds?
-FIXME: Add text: Some txid mechanisms may have an internal order, such as timestamps, while others may not.
-In general, the only operation defined on a a pair of txid values is testing them for equality.
-FIXME: text about txid mismatch => server MUST return all children may not be true if there is a child match.
-FIXME: Examples use a monotonously increasing int for etag.
-That is just an example of one possible way to implement etags.
-The only defined operation is test for equality.

 The server returning txid values for the versioned nodes MUST ensure the txid values are changed every time there has been a configuration change at or below the node associated with